hack4her/hack4her.github.io/2024_event.md

 # 🌟 Welcome to the 3rd Annual Hack4Her Event June 7-9, 2024! 🌟

-Join us for a weekend focused on creating a women-centric tech space, presented jointly by the University of Amsterdam (UvA) and VU Amsterdam.
-All students in the Netherlands are welcome to register.
-We offer participants two distinct tracks: the hackathon track and the non-hackathon track.
-While all genders are welcome to participate in the event, **only individuals who identify as women are eligible to compete in the hackathon**.
-If you're an academic professional in the Netherlands—whether a Ph.D. candidate, professor, or beyond—and you're interested in participating in any aspect of this event, please don't hesitate to reach out to us [here](mailto:hack4her2024@gmail.com).

 ## Dates & Times

 - **Kickoff:** June 7th, 17:00 - 22:00